RymaTech/RymaTech/README.md

 💡 Team Project : FoodFlix

 A simple web app includes two APIs and updates the results to the DOM.
+The app helps users decide what to watch and eat based on their preferences.

+## WEEK 2 : Testing
+💎 What We Learnt

+The Test-driven Development(TDD), Unit & Integration tests, Recatoring, Tape, Callback function, Array methods, IIFE, DOM manipulation

+💡 Team Project : Not So Wunderlist

+A simple todo list app.

+## WEEK 1 : Github
+💎 What We Learnt

+Semantic HTML, Accessibility,CSS - BEM, Mobile-First, Responsive Web Design, Gitflow and use of github, Pair programming, Command Line, Regular Expressions

+💡 Team Project : Lucky13

+We were tasked with creating a digital agency type styled website displaying team mates as employees.
+The main aim of this project was to get to know fellow Founders & Coders students as well as becoming familar with Git.